 Monaco Franze – Der ewige Stenz

-Monaco is the Italian name for Munich, which is often referred to as the northernmost Italian city.
-So it makes sense that Monaco Franze is the nickname of retired police officer and “eternal dandy” (“ewige Stenz“) Franz Münchinger, portrayed by Helmut Fischer.
-In the ten episode Monaco Franze that ran in 1983 on German television channel ARD, Monaco is quite the ladies man despite his marriage to Annette (portrayed by Ruth Maria Kubitschek), a sophisticated woman from a class higher than that of her husband.
+Monaco is the Italian name for Munich, which some refer to as the northernmost Italian city.
+So it makes sense that Monaco Franze is the nickname of the retired police officer and “eternal dandy” (“ewige Stenz“) Franz Münchinger, portrayed by Helmut Fischer.
+In the ten-episode Monaco Franze that ran in 1983 on German television channel ARD, Monaco is quite the ladies man despite his marriage to Annette (portrayed by Ruth Maria Kubitschek), a sophisticated woman from a class higher than that of her husband.
 Over the course of the comedy series, Monaco and his best friend Manni get themselves into some adventures.

-Like many of Dietl’s works, the show is renowned for his use of Bavarian dialect, humor and local references.
+Like many of Dietl’s works, the show is notable for his use of Bavarian dialect, humor, and local references.

 Kir Royal – Aus dem Leben eines Klatschreporters

-Several years after Monaco Franze, Dietl followed it up with Kir Royal – Aus dem Leben eines Klatschreporters or Kir Royal – From the life of a gossip reporter.
-The six episode show from 1986 follows gossip columnist Baby Schimmerlos, portrayed by Franz Xaver Kroetz, who is digging for dirt amongst Munich’s trendiest citizens while trying to keep his girlfriend Mona, portrayed by Senta Berger, happy.
+Several years after Monaco Franze, Dietl followed it up with Kir Royal – Aus dem Leben eines Klatschreporters.
+(Or, in English: Kir Royal – From the life of a gossip reporter.)
+The six-episode show from 1986 follows gossip columnist Baby Schimmerlos.
+Portrayed by Franz Xaver Kroetz, Schimmerlos is digging for dirt amongst Munich’s trendiest citizens.
+At the same time, he is trying to keep his girlfriend Mona, portrayed by Senta Berger, happy.
 The show is a satire of the city’s Abendzeitung newspaper.

 Notably, Dietl continued the Kir Royal world with Zettl with several actors, including Berger, reprising their roles from nearly three decades prior.

 For 1992’s Schtonk!, Dietl provides a fictionalized, satirical account of when Stern magazine published Hitler’s diaries in 1983.
-The only problem was that it was proven that the excerpts were fake.
+The only problem is that the excerpts are fake!

 In the film, Fritz Knobel (portrayed by Uwe Ochsenknecht) is a fraud, producing and selling fake Nazi memorabilia.
 One of the items he fakes is Adolf Hitler’s diary.
 When journalist Hermann Willié (portrayed by Götz George), gets his hands on the excerpt, he thinks he has a story.
 Knobel begins producing further diary excerpts, using his life as inspiration.
-Even though the alleged diaries raise obvious questions about their authenticity, the journalists seem willing to overlook these inconsistencies.
+The alleged diaries raise obvious questions about their authenticity.
+However, the journalists seem willing to overlook these inconsistencies.
 Knobel falls further and further into his plot of deception.